Alex-norim/MixologyApp/README.md

-  tagname : (type:string), should be html tag name, attr : (type:obj) it includes keys as css property name but values are correct css values, content : (type:string) optional key to add some text content inside a created element, handler : (type:obj) the key of this object should be event type name but value is a function,
+  tagname : (type:string), should be html tag name, attr : (type:obj) it includes keys as css property name but values are correct css values, content : (type:string) optional key to add some text content inside a created element, handler : (type:obj) the key of this object should be event type name but value is a function
+Class 'Form' takes root element and it has three methods , each one creates a moveable form.
+Class 'Menu' creates menu that depends on whether the user is logged in.
 ## Pages
 __1.Home__ - defoult menu section that opens as the app is loaded(not realized completely )
 __2.Mixology__ - main section of this app , customers can view all recipes the database has in current time.